Term 3, Edition 13 - 29 Aug 2025

 COLLEGE LEADERSHIP TEAM

 As we say farewell to Winter and move into Spring we bear witness to the complexities of change.
 It can be a time of uncertainty but also excitement and opportunity.
-In nature we see trees that were once barren are now graced with new growth and flowers like the blooming azalea bushes around our Grantuly veranda.
-In this spirit of change our Year 12s are preparing for their mock examinations and that final transition from MSM.
+In nature we see trees that were once barren are now graced with new growth and flowers like the blooming azalea bushes around our Grantuly verandah.
+In this spirit of change our Year 12 students are preparing for their mock examinations and that final transition from MSM.
 As part of this transition, they have been engaged in reflecting on the hopes they hold for their peers, staff, family/friends and the broader community.
 During a small liturgy held on Tuesday, the Year 12 cohort and the Year 12 Pastoral team gathered to bring in prayerful offering the constructed prayer Candles of Hope they have made.
 The students’ candles, placed within the Ionian Centre, will stand as quiet witnesses of reflection and hope, offering a lasting reminder to all who pass through of the shared intentions, memories, and unity they represent.

-Side Show Spark : EKKAcanza
+Side Show Spark: EKKAcanza

 With Ekka still in the air, our Year 10 Business students and Community Action Network groups joined forces to put on a lunch time side show alley event like no other.
 Our EKKA-themed lunchtime market brought the spirit of the showgrounds right to our doorstep.
 From the sizzling aroma of sausages and the buzz of the crowd to handcrafted bracelets, chocolate-dipped strawberries, and lively tunes filling the air, our EKKA-inspired market was a feast for the senses.
 The event radiated colour, flavour, and a wonderful sense of MSM spirit.
 A huge thank you to our Year 10 business students, teachers, CAN members and CAN teachers and all who came along and helped to bring this celebration to life.
 It was a joyful reminder of how a little creativity (and a lot of enthusiasm!) can turn an ordinary lunch break into something truly extraordinary.

-MSMs Got Talent Shines Bright
+MSM's Got Talent Shines Bright

-The long awaited MSMs Got Talent occurred this week with entrants from Year 5 – 12 participating in this three-day lunch time celebration of skill, talent and creativity.
+The long awaited MSM's Got Talent occurred this week with entrants from Years 5 – 12 participating in this three-day lunch time celebration of skill, talent and creativity.
 Performances from dazzling dancers, harmonious duets, and musical solo performers brought the stage in the Sophia Centre alive.
 The crowd cheered, the energy soared, and the applause was well-earned.
 There was even a special mystery entry from our MSM staff who again gained huge support from the audience.
 A heartfelt thank you to everyone who stepped up to showcase their talent.
 You helped to make lunchtime unforgettable.
-Congratulations to the Junior, Middle and Senior School MSMs Got Talent winners.
+Congratulations to the Junior, Middle and Senior School winners.
 Special thanks also go to Mrs Emily McLaughlin, the Interact Leaders and the Interact members for their organisation and co-ordination.
 All funds raised from this event and EKKAcanza go towards this year’s Charity focus, Project Providence.

 Presentation of Graduation Gifts to Year 12 Red Hill Special School Students